aprajitad/Customer-Analytics-Churn-Prediction-Project/README.md

 This project analyzes customer behavior, sales performance, customer support efficiency, and churn patterns using real-world styled datasets.
 The goal is to generate **actionable business insights** and understand **factors influencing customer churn**.

-> ⚠️ **Note before running:** the retail transactions dataset is not included in this repo due to GitHub file size limits.
-See the Datasets section below for the download link and where to place it.
+> ⚠️ **Note before running:** raw datasets are not included in this repo (see Datasets section below for download links and setup instructions).

 ---